top of page

 The following Amazing Letter is from a Man to His Future Father-in-Law, Seeking Permission for His Daughter’s Hand in Marriage.

-Adoniram Judson, Jr. (Aug 9, 1788 – Apr 12, 1850) was one of the earliest true missionaries of God to leave the shores of the young American nation to preach the gospel in a foreign land.
+Adoniram Judson (Aug 9, 1788 – Apr 12, 1850) was one of the earliest true missionaries of God to leave the shores of the young American nation to preach the gospel in a foreign land.
 Before leaving for the mission field, he met and fell in love with Ann Hasseltine.
 Knowing that he wanted to marry Ann, but also knowing the hardships that they were sure to face being on the mission field, he wrote Ann’s father a letter asking for her hand in marriage, with these most passionate words:

 “I have now to ask whether you can consent to part with your daughter early next spring, to see her no more in this world?
 Whether you can consent to her departure to a heathen land, and her subjection to the hardships and sufferings of a missionary life?
 Whether you can consent to her exposure to the dangers of the ocean; to the fatal influence of the southern climate of India; to every kind of want and distress; to degradation, insult, persecution, and perhaps a violent death?
 Can you consent to all this, for the sake of Him who left His heavenly home and died for her and for you; for the sake of perishing, immortal souls; for the sake of Zion and the glory of God?
 Can you consent to all this, in hope of soon meeting your daughter in the world of glory, with a crown of righteousness brightened by the acclamations of praise which shall resound to her Saviour from heathens saved, through her means, from eternal woe and despair?”